patrimart/monadness-js/README.md

 ### map

+Applies the function to each value of the tuple.

 ```js
 map <U1, ...Un> (f: (a: T1 | ...Tn) => U1 | ...Un): Tuple9<U1, ...Un>
 ```

 ### fmap

+Applies the function to each value of the tuple.

 ```js
 fmap <U1, ...U9> (f: (a: T1 | ...Tn) => Tuple1<U1 | ...Un>): Tuple9<U1, ...Un>